droidsolutions/semantic-release-nuget/README.md

 **Note**: When you add the [NPM plugin](https://raw.githubusercontent.com/semantic-release/npm) to update your `package.json` you should set `npmPublish` to `false` to prevent Semantic Release from trying to publish an NPM package.

-**Note**: When you want to publish your package to a different GitLab project with `gitlabRegistryProjectId` make sure the NUGET_TOKEN to a token that has access to it.
+**Note**: When you want to publish your package to a different GitLab project with `gitlabRegistryProjectId` make sure the NUGET_TOKEN to a token that has access to it and also `gitlabUser` must be set to the user the token belongs to.

 ## Versioning